Take a permanent holiday from heating bills – and get paid for it!

 Following the Government’s recent announcement to extend funding support for renewable heat to 2021, Kensa Heat Pumps are urging holiday park owners to consider ground source heat pumps as a more affordable and environmentally friendly alternative.
 The company’s range of mini “Shoebox” heat pumps are designed to be installed inside each lodge, to provide cost effective and profitable heating and hot water solutions.
 Thanks to the generous income stream from the heat they produce paid for through the Government’s Renewable Heat Incentive scheme, there is a profitable business opportunity that park owners will undoubtedly find attractive.

 The Renewable Heat Incentive is a Government funded scheme which rewards the owners of renewable heating systems for the green energy produce through a 20 year income stream.
-The Government has recently announced a further 5 year extension to the scheme, meaning holiday park owners can invest in confidence, knowing that the scheme is open to new applications until at least 2021.
+Open to new applications until 2021, holiday park owners can invest in confidence.

 Ideal for groups of either existing or new lodges, ground source heat pumps extract renewable energy from either the ground or local water sources (such as ponds, lakes and rivers).
 They are powered by electricity so are particularly well-suited where there is no access to mains gas; and as a cleaner, safer, more affordable alternative to LPG they are able to produce 3-4 times more heat than the energy they consume, effectively making them 300%-400% efficient.